Alice C. Linsley

 Abraham's Nilo-Saharan ancestors were deeply spiritual and regarded both the body and the spirit/soul as sacred and intended for immortality.
 The "second death" came when the two became separated at death.
 This explains why they took great pain to ritually bury their loved ones, and especially their rulers.
 They expected a Righteous Ruler to appear who would defeat death and lead his people to immortality.
 This is the origin of Messianic expectation.

-Kabbalah is not the source of the number symbolism of Abraham's people.
-The symbolism is much older than Kabbalah, as Assyriologist Dr. Simo Parpola has shown in his treatment of this topic.
+This is the conclusion of Assyriologist Dr. Simo Parpola in his treatment of this topic.
 (See Parpola's “The Assyrian Tree of Life: Tracing the Origins of Jewish Monotheism and Greek Philosophy”, Journal of Near Eastern Studies, Volume 52, July 1993.)

 The Ten Sefirot or the "Tree of Life" (shown right) is used to explain the mystical number symbolism of Kabbalah.
 The ten Sefirot are: